farmera/sare_grant/study_results_balloons.md

 ![](img/2016_0513_122_rgb.jpg)
 ![](img/2016_0513_122_ndvi.jpg)
 ###### Figure 2.
-NDVI image with reference color LUT.
+NDVI image processed using the Fuji.
 This image was captured with a Delta kite at height of 125ft.
 __Figure 2__ is an NDVI index derived from RGB and NIR imagesets using a pair of modified consumer cameras.
 It was taken from a height of about about 125 ft early in the growth season.